PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `visible` (boolean): Boolean indicating whether APs should advertise or hide this SSID.
 APs will only broadcast this SSID if set to true
 - `availableOnAllAps` (boolean): Boolean indicating whether all APs should broadcast the SSID or if it should be restricted to APs matching any availability tags.
 Can only be false if the SSID has availability tags.
 - `availabilityTags` (array): Accepts a list of tags for this SSID.
 If availableOnAllAps is false, then the SSID will only be broadcast by APs with tags matching any of the tags in this list.
+- `adaptivePolicyGroupId` (string): Adaptive policy group ID this SSID is assigned to.
 - `mandatoryDhcpEnabled` (boolean): If true, Mandatory DHCP will enforce that clients connecting to this SSID must use the IP address assigned by the DHCP server.
-Clients who use a static IP address won't be able to associate.
+Clients who use a static IP address won’t be able to associate.

 ##### Method Code:
 ```python